HaroldHS/PerlFPM/README.md

 ```

 > NOTE:
-> Obtaining directory location of PerlFPM could be done with going inside the directory of PerlFPM and run `pwd` command for Linux or `chdir` command for Windows.
+> Obtaining the directory path of PerlFPM could be done by traversing inside the directory of PerlFPM and run `pwd` command for Linux or `chdir` command for Windows.
 <br/>

 As an example: If PerlFPM folder located in `/home/user/PerlFPM`, then append this code snippet inside the perl file.